Dynamic framework for edge-connectivity maintenance of simple graphs: Restoration after Edge Addition

-The main mechanism for maintaining the sparse certificate is the \textsc{TryAdd}($LC$, $u$, $v$) function, formally detailed in Algorithm~\ref{algorithm:try-add}.
-This auxiliary procedure attempts to insert a new edge $e=(u,v)$ into a specific forest $F_{i}$ represented by the Link-Cut structure $LC_{i}$.
-The procedure first identifies the connected components containing vertices $u$ and $v$ by determining their respective roots using $LC$.\textsc{FindRoot}($u$) and $LC$.\textsc{FindRoot}($v$) (lines~\ref{line:find-u-root}-\ref{line:find-v-root}).
-If the roots are distinct ($u_{root} \neq v_{root}$), implying the vertices belong to different components, the edge $(u,v)$ is added via $LC$.\textsc{link} (line~\ref{line:invocation-of-link}), merging the two trees, and the function returns null to indicate a successful edge insertion.
-Conversely, if vertices $u$ and $v$ have the same root, adding edge $(u,v)$ would induce a cycle.
-To maintain the acyclic property, the algorithm resolves this by identifying the edge between $u$ and its parent, removing it via $LC$.\textsc{cut}($u$) (line~\ref{line:cut-u}), and subsequently inserting the new edge via $LC$.\textsc{link}($u$, $vRoot$) (line~\ref{line:link-u-vroot}).
-The removed edge $(u, \text{parent}(u))$ is then returned to the calling procedure, which subsequently attempts to insert it into the next forest in the sequence.
+The core building block of the maintenance procedure is the \textsc{TryAdd}($LC$, $u$, $v$) function (Algorithm~\ref{algorithm:try-add}), which attempts to insert an edge $\{u, v\}$ into the forest $F_i$ maintained by $LC_i$ $(1 \leq i \leq k)$.
+If $u$ and $v$ lie in different components of $F_i$, the edge is added via \textsc{link} and the function returns null.
+Otherwise, $u$ and $v$ are already connected in $F_i$, so adding $\{u, v\}$ would create a cycle.
+In this case, the function removes the edge $\{u, \textsc{parent}(u)\}$ via \textsc{cut}, inserts $\{u, v\}$ in its place via \textsc{link}, and returns the displaced edge $\{u, \textsc{parent}(u)\}$ to the caller for insertion into the next forest in the sparse certificate.

-This logic underpins the primary maintenance routine, Algorithm~\ref{algorithm:handling-edge-additions} (\textsc{Handle\_Addition}($e$)).
-Upon the arrival of a new edge $e$, the procedure initiates a cascading update process starting with the first forest $LC_{1}$.
-If \textsc{TryAdd}($LC_{1}$, $u$, $v$) successfully absorbs the edge (returning null), the process terminates.
-However, if an edge $e_{out}$ is displaced, this edge is carried over and attempted for insertion into the subsequent forest $LC_{2}$.
-This displacement and re-insertion process is iteratively propagated through the ordered sequence of forests up to $LC_{k}$.
-The procedure concludes either when an edge is successfully integrated or when an edge is ejected from the final forest $LC_{k}$.
-In the latter scenario, the ejected edge is determined to be globally redundant for $k$-edge-connectivity and is consequently discarded.
+The primary maintenance routine, \textsc{HandleAddition}($e$) (Algorithm~\ref{algorithm:handling-edge-additions}), uses \textsc{TryAdd} as a subroutine in a cascading fashion.
+Given a new edge $e = \{u, v\}$, the procedure calls \textsc{TryAdd} on $LC_1$.
+If the edge is absorbed (\textsc{TryAdd} returns null), the process terminates.
+Otherwise, the displaced edge is passed to \textsc{TryAdd} on $LC_2$, and so on through the sequence of forests up to $LC_k$.
+If an edge is displaced from the final forest $F_k$, it is redundant for $k$-edge-connectivity and is discarded.